-- 1. Recent years have seen a significant proliferation in the number and types of crypto assets.
+1. Recent years have seen a significant proliferation in the number and types of crypto assets.
 There is no universal or consistent taxonomy yet, and guidance on how to record them in macroeconomic statistics is still largely absent.
 For that reason, the IMF and the OECD started to explore the statistical measurement of crypto assets in 2018.
 Discussions took place at the meetings of the IMF's Committee on Balance of Payments Statistics (Committee),2 the OECD Working Party on Financial Statistics (WPFS),3 and the Advisory Expert Group (AEG) on National Accounts, feeding into interim guidance on the recording of crypto assets in macroeconomic statistics.
-This has been reflected in an IMF paper that was published in 2019.4 To address some pending questions and in response to the constant emergence of new types of crypto assets, the OECD further explored the issue and came up with updated proposals in 2020.5 - 2.
-Whereas there is largely an agreement on the recording of most types of crypto assets, discussion remains on the recording of crypto assets without a corresponding liability designed to act as a general medium of exchange (CAWLM) and those designed to act as a medium of exchange within a platform only (i.e., payment tokens without a corresponding liability (CAWLP)).
-The discussion mainly revolves around whether these types of crypto assets are financial or nonfinancial and how to account for their creation.
-This guidance note (GN) presents the current consensus on the recording of most types of crypto assets and discusses three recording options (with their pros and cons) for CAWLM and CAWLP.
-For each recording option, the GN provides additional information in comparison with earlier papers, such as numerical examples and new conceptual and practical
+This has been reflected in an IMF paper that was published in 2019 4 in consultation with the AEG.5 To address some pending questions and in response to the constant emergence of new types of crypto assets, the OECD further explored the issue and came up with updated proposals in 2020.6